• Skip to main content

 Ingredients

-• 1 cup Dried Regular Cherries left whole
+• 1 cup (138 g) Dried Regular Cherries left whole

 Instructions

-• In a stand or handheld mixer, add the butter and the cream cheese and mix on medium speed for 2-3 minutes.
-Shut the mixer off and scrape down the sides and turn the mixer back on to a low speed.
-Gradually add the powdered sugar till incorporated and turn the mixer to medium speed for 2 minutes.
-Add the vanilla extract, and then the one egg and mix through.
-Turn the mixer to low and add the flour with the baking powder.
-Once the flour has been mixed through, I turn the mixer off, and I scrape down the sides and across the bottom.
-Then turn the mixer on for another 30 seconds.
+• Add the butter and cream cheese to a stand or handheld mixer and mix on medium speed for 2-3 minutes.
+Shut the mixer off, scrape down the sides, and turn the mixer back on to a low speed.
+Gradually add the powdered sugar until incorporated, then turn the mixer to medium speed for 2 minutes.
+Add the vanilla extract and then the one egg and mix through.
+Turn the mixer to low speed and add the flour mixture.
+Try not to over mix.

 • Turn the mixer off and add the cherries and the caramel chip to the batter.
-I turn the mixer on low and mix for about 30 seconds.
+I turn the mixer on low and mix for about 15 seconds.
 You don't want to mix them too long with an electric mixer; it will tear the cherries apart.
-I take the mixer bowl off the stand and using a spatula; I finish distributing the cherries and the caramel chips evenly throughout the cookie dough.
+I take the mixer bowl off the stand and, using a spatula, distribute the cherries and caramel chips evenly throughout the cookie dough.
 Cover loosely and refrigerate for 1 hour.

-• Preheat the oven to 350° and line two cookie pans with parchments paper.
-I take a small cereal bowl and pour the superfine sugar into the bowl.
+• Preheat the oven to 350°F (175°C or 180°C) and line two cookie pans with parchment paper.
+I take a flat plate and pour the superfine sugar onto it.
 Take the cookie dough out of the refrigerator.
-Take a scoop of cookie dough by using a medium cookie scoop, and using your hands, roll it into a ball then roll it in the superfine sugar.
-The dough will be tacky, but after you roll the ball around the superfine sugar, the coating helps to keep the ball shape.
+Take a scoop of cookie dough using a medium cookie scoop, and roll it into a ball with your hands, then roll it in the superfine sugar.
 Add twelve balls to a cookie sheet pan.
 I slightly press down on the tops so they will not roll around.
 Bake for 11-13 minutes and move to a cooling rack once you take them out of the oven.

 Nutrition